genderev/database-primer/README.md

 - __Integrity constraints__: Enforce data integrity by only allowing certain data in certain fields
 - __Access control__: For security, different users have different levels of access to read and write for example
 - __Transaction processing__: data is consistent and valid while multiple users perform the same transaction

+## Data modeling

+The first step of database design is to describe:
+- the data contained in the database
+- the relationships between data elements
+- the database constraints for given data elements

 ### Credit